Skip to main content

 Pain Communication Tools

-Pain Management Communication Tool - A form nurses can use to communicate to prescribers about an individual's specific pain issues, including pain assessment, symptoms and treatment.
-When a copy is made for the medical chart, the form serves as documentation for charting purposes and can double as an order form when returned by the prescriber with new orders.
+Pain Management Communication Tool - A form clinicians can use to communicate to Providers about an individual’s specific pain issues, including pain assessment, symptoms, and treatments.
+The tool provides the necessary components for the discussion to determine the best treatment plan for the older adult.

 Pain Flow Sheet - Cognitively Impaired - Flow Sheet to document pain assessment and treatment information for a cognitively impaired individual.